PIANO LESSONS

 A traditional upright piano or an electronic keyboard are both perfectly suitable for your student to use at home.
 However, they have different pros and cons to consider before purchasing an instrument.
 Here are a few things to consider:

 Upright Piano: Used upright pianos are often on sale for free or at a very discounted price (see Facebook marketplace for example).
 The major challenge is moving the piano from one home to another.
-They are usually quite heavy and need to remain upright (do not lay on its side), so transportation with a trailer or truck is necessary.
+They are usually quite heavy and ideally should remain upright, so transportation with a trailer or truck is necessary.
 The primary cost of an upright piano is the need to have a piano tuner come and tune the strings.
 This often is around $150 per tuning and it’s recommended that your piano be tuned at least once a year.
-Obviously, the greatest benefit is that this is an actual piano rather than a mechanical simulation of a piano.
+Of course, the greatest benefit is that this is an actual piano rather than a mechanical simulation of a piano.

 Electronic Keyboard: While an electronic keyboard is much more expensive than an upright piano, the cost of moving and maintenance is much lower and easier.
 If you’re considering this option, I would highly recommend getting a keyboard that is 1) at least 72 keys, though ideally 88 keys 2) has weighted keys 3) has hammer dynamics.
 Without these characteristics, the keyboard will feel very different than a piano and your child’s hands and fingers will not gain the same coordination, strength, and muscle memory that would be needed to play well on a piano.
 Finally, I would suggest eventually obtaining a sustain pedal if the keyboard does not come with it initially.